kylekim72/kylekim72.github.io/_pages/about.md

 # About me

 Hi there!
-I'm Kunha Kim, a first-year PhD Student at Univerist of Colorado Boulder(CU Boulder).
+I'm Kunha Kim, a first-year PhD Student at Univeristy of Colorado Boulder.
 I am fortunate to be advised by [Gowtham Kaki](https://gowthamk.github.io/).
+My current research interests are in programming languages and automated reasoning.
+More specifically, I'm interested in

+- Decidable & predictable verification techniques that lowers manual efforts from users
+- Dependent type systems, functional programming

 ## Publications

-Effectively Propositional Higher-Order Functional Programming (OOPSLA 2026R1)
+Effectively Propositional Higher-Order Functional Programming

 ## Teaching